andrewdotcom/andrewdotcom/README.md

 ### Hi there 👋

+I'm the Director/Founder of [More Than Machines](http://www.morethanmachines.com).
+I'm currently working hard to give agrifood supply chains access to the best ML/AI driven tools available.

 <!--
 **andrewdotcom/andrewdotcom** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.